 BOONE AND CROCKETT AWARD

-Doug Burt and the Arizona Game & Fish Department are the recipients of this year’s Boone and Crockett Award, which honors an agency and team leader for outstanding achievement in promoting and encouraging outdoor ethics.
+Jim Posewitz and Montana Fish, Wildlife & Parks are the recipients of this year’s Boone and Crockett Award, which honors an agency and team leader for outstanding achievement in promoting and encouraging outdoor ethics.

 MARK J. REEFF MEMORIAL AWARD

-Samantha Pedder with the Council to Advance Hunting and Shooting Sports is the Mark Reeff Memorial Award recipient for the outstanding young wildlife management professional under age 35.
+Mike Ervin with the Ohio Division of Wildlife is the Mark Reeff Memorial Award recipient for the outstanding young wildlife management professional under age 35.

 PRIVATE LANDS FISH AND WILDLIFE STEWARDSHIP AWARD

-This year’s recipient of AFWA’s Private Lands Fish and Wildlife Stewardship Award is Nelson J. Roach and the Couch Mountain Ranch, for proactive conservation and environmental practices and exhibiting outstanding stewardship of fish and wildlife resources.
+This year’s recipient of AFWA’s Private Lands Fish and Wildlife Stewardship Award is Doug Moore and the South Prong Plantation, for proactive conservation and environmental practices and exhibiting outstanding stewardship of fish and wildlife resources.
+South Prong Plantation is a working, multi‐use timberland operation in northeast Florida that provides wildlife habitat, recreation opportunities, and a living classroom to teach others how to be better land stewards.

 STEPHEN KELLERT AWARD